TomasBorquez/.dotfiles/README.md

-# This are the dotfiles for a configuration of Neovim in VSCode :DD
+# These are the dotfiles for a configuration of Neovim in VSCode :DD

 ## All my VSCode extensions